mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 Specifically, the following were removed from Barron's typology, parent as employer, non-technical consultant.
 Learning broker and resource provider were merged as some of the detail of those roles involve take place outside of the learning environment being analysed in coded video.

- To less complex to analyse and code the interaction between parent and child rather than dual code the behaviours.
+ I judged it appropriate to and less complex to analyse and code the interaction between participants rather than code the behaviours by participant type.

 <!-- Source article
 http://www.life-slc.org/docs/barron-parentsaslearningpartners.pdf -->